awsdocs/aws-config-developer-guide/doc_source/iam-user-unused-credentials-check.md

 # iam\-user\-unused\-credentials\-check<a name="iam-user-unused-credentials-check"></a>

 Checks if your AWS Identity and Access Management \(IAM\) users have passwords or active access keys that have not been used within the specified number of days you provided\.
+The rule is NON\_COMPLIANT if there are inactive accounts not recently used\.

 **Note**
 Re\-evaluating this rule within 4 hours of the first evaluation will have no effect on the results\.